CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

 ### Reviewing Distribution of data

 > **Note**: Distributing a table assigns each row to a logical group called a shard.
-Here only the table and it's rows are distributed to different shards.
+Here only the table and its rows are distributed to different shards.
 So, the resulted output data will remain same even after distributing the table rows.

 1. Now, go back to the pgAdmin.
 In distributed table by default create_distributed_table() makes 32 shards, as you can see by counting in the metadata table **pg_dist_shard**